lionng429/react-file-uploader/README.md

 ## Props

+* wrapperId - `string`: Optional HTML element id for the DnD area.
+If not given, `window` will be used instead.
 * customClass - `string | array`: the class name(s) for the `div` wrapper
 * style - `object`: the style for the `div` wrapper
 * isOpen - `boolean` `required`: to control in the parent component whether the Receiver is visble.